-Studio 21 provides custom framing services.
+Studio 21 provides custom framing services through a longstanding supplier.
 The choice of whether to frame and how to frame an artwork often requires professional advice.
-Studio 21 can advise you on the options available and arrange museum standard framing through our longstanding suppliers.
+Studio 21 can advise you on the options available and arrange museum standard framing.

 If you have made an investment on an original piece of artwork it is important to ensure it is properly protected.
 We can advise you on the different types of glass, mat boards and moulding designs.